sbrigham/redux-normalized-crud/README.md

   import config  from './config';

-  // Use normalizr here to create your entity const userEntity = new schema.Entity('POSTS');
+  // Use normalizr here to create your entity const postEntity = new schema.Entity('POSTS');

   export const {
-    sagas, // All crud actions for a given entity (this gets registered with your redux-saga) constants, // An object full of user constants that contain all of the crud actions creators, // An object full of all the action creators for the user entity entitySelector, // A helpful selector that is ready to key off the user entities paginationSelector, // Another helpful selector ready to key off of your defined paged lists } = registerEntity(config, userEntity);
+    sagas, // All crud actions for a given entity (this gets registered with your redux-saga) constants, // An object full of post constants that contain all of the crud actions creators, // An object full of all the action creators for the post entity entitySelector, // A helpful selector that is ready to key off the post entities paginationSelector, // Another helpful selector ready to key off of your defined paged lists } = registerEntity(config, postEntity);
 ~~~

 #### Register the sagas and enhance your reducer